 We are always accepting resumes!
 When we are ready to hire additional team members, we start by reaching out to people who have already applied.

-The main responsibilities of a Dog Care Attendant include providing exceptional care to the daycare and boarding dogs and providing great customer service to their owners.
+Responsibilities: Providing exceptional care to the daycare and boarding dogs and providing great customer service to their owners.

 Does it sound like a lot?
 It is.
 This is not a job where you get to sit on the floor and play with puppies all day.
 Think of yourself as a teacher, directing a classroom of furry, four-legged kids who don't always understand exactly what you're saying.
 It's our job to guide them, supervise them, help them make good choices during play, stay aware of their emotional states and intervene when they need us to intervene.
 We should be providing a safe and fun place for them to grow and we should be sending them home better than they were when they arrived.

-We provide a lot of training.
 If you have a passion for animals and think that this sounds right for you, send an email with your resume to ArchCityDogBoarding@yahoo.com.